The Best Restaurants in Tamarindo, Costa Rica: 8 Tamarindo Restaurants You Don’t Want to Sleep On

 Good food (and great views) are worth travelling for, and you will not be disappointed that you made the trip to either of these places.
 I promise.

-WALTER’S FISH & CHEESES (2 KMS from central tamarindo)
+WALTER’S FISH & CHEESES (2 KMs from central tamarindo)

 In fact, this place has no views of the beach, the seating is just outside of their little shop in a small plaza, and the seating is arranged in front of their small parking lot.
 Despite all this, the atmosphere is somehow extremely charming and warm, and the food is, in fact, incredible and very much worth the stop.
-It was definitely a highlight on our trip.
+It was definitely a highlight of our trip.

 Reservations for dinner or lunch are recommended.
 This place is highly rated, and its limited seating means that you want to ensure you’ll be able to grab a spot.
 When Chris and I visited, there was a large group of at least 12 people taking up one of their tables, which didn’t leave very many spots for other groups.
 We were lucky to get the last reservation on the day we called.

 Okay, enough about the logistics.
-Walter’s Fish and Cheeses (or just “Fish and Cheeses”, as their logo says) is an authentic Italian fish and cheese shop, which doubles as a small Italian restaurant.
+Walter’s Fish and Cheeses (or just “Fish and Cheeses,” as their logo says) is an authentic Italian fish and cheese shop which doubles as a small Italian restaurant.
 You can buy locally caught fish and freshly made cheese, or stay and dine on their fine foods.

 Chris and I opted for a bottle of their House Red Wine.
 It was a light wine from the Abruzzo region of Italy, with a smooth finish.
 While I typically prefer a more full-bodied red, the evening we visited was especially humid, so this lighter wine was the perfect accompaniment to our meal.